Backbreaker (video game): Development

-NaturalMotion officially announced Backbreaker on 22 August 2007 with the release of a short video trailer showcasing some of the aspects of the Euphoria engine.
+NaturalMotion officially announced Backbreaker on August 22, 2007 with the release of a short video trailer showcasing some of the aspects of the Euphoria engine.
 Along with this, a press release from NaturalMotion CEO Torsten Reil stated "By utilizing our motion synthesis engine, Euphoria, players will never make the same tackle twice, giving them an intensely unique experience every time they play the game."
 The targeted release date for the game was late 2008, according to the aforementioned press release.
 In mid-2008, still without any release date planned, another trailer was released for the game.
 This trailer revealed the Tackle Alley mini-game mode.
 At the 2009 Electronic Entertainment Expo, Backbreaker was showcased to the media for the first time.
 Along with this, a third trailer was released showing actual gameplay footage from an Exhibition game.
 Again, no release date was revealed.

 Backbreaker was developed by the British NaturalMotion Games, Ltd. and published by 505 Games.
 The game's development heads were Todd Gibbs and Dave Proctor, the Senior Producer was Kevin Allington and the lead producers were Rob Donald and Matt Sherman.
 Development began in Summer 2007, and ended in June 2010.
 A game demo was released on 21 May 2010 for Xbox LIVE gold players and 28 May 2010 for silver players.
 When announcing the release date for the PlayStation 3 demo, the developers only commented that it would be released "soon".
-However, communication errors with Sony's PlayStation Network caused the demo to be delayed until 15 June 2010, two weeks after the North American release.
+However, communication errors with Sony's PlayStation Network caused the demo to be delayed until June 15, 2010, two weeks after the North American release.

 NaturalMotion also released a version of BackBreaker for iOS and Android mobile platforms.
-This version of the game, called Backbreaker Football: Tackle Alley, featured the Tackle Alley minigame found in the full game, sans the Euphoria Engine and with toned-down graphics.
-The iOS version was released on 29 September 2009, while a version for the iPad named BackBreaker HD was released on 4 February 2010.
-The Android version of the game was released on 5 May 2010.
+This version of the game, called Backbreaker Football: Tackle Alley, featured the Tackle Alley minigame found in the full game, without the Euphoria Engine and with toned-down graphics.
+The iOS version was released on September 29, 2009, while a version for the iPad named BackBreaker HD was released on February 4, 2010.
+The Android version of the game was released on May 5, 2010.